 Air Quality

-Wood smoke contains fine particulate matter (PM2.5) and other harmful pollutants.
+Smoke contains fine particulate matter (PM2.5) and other harmful pollutants.

-Exposure to wood smoke can worsen conditions like asthma or COPD, reduce lung function, and increase the risk of a heart attack or stroke.
+Exposure to smoke can worsen conditions like asthma or COPD, reduce lung function, and increase the risk of a heart attack or stroke.
 It can also cause lower birthweights, ear and respiratory infections in children, and shortened lifespans.

 Here's how the City of Courtenay is addressing air quality concerns: